psychological safety in the workplace

 Late Risk Flags

-Your team sees the problem in week 2 but doesn’t mention it until week 6.
+Your team sees the problem in week two but doesn’t mention it until week six.
 By then, you’re paying for rush fixes, scope changes, and emergency resources instead of simple course corrections.

 Decisions That Don’t Get Challenged

 People nod along in meetings even when they see flaws in the plan.
 Nobody tests the assumptions.
-Six weeks later, you’re unpicking work that could have been caught early with one good question.
+Six weeks later, you’re unpicking work that could have been caught early with one honest question.

 Talent Walking Out the Door

-Your strongest performers tried to raise concerns.
+Your strongest people tried raising concerns.
 They felt shut down.
 Now they’re interviewing elsewhere, and you’re about to lose the people who actually see problems coming.

 Escalations That Should Never Reach You

-Small tensions between team members land on your desk because people won’t address friction directly.
-You’re spending leadership time mediating issues that should resolve themselves at team level.
+Small tensions between team members land on your desk because no one will address friction directly.
+You’re spending leadership time mediating issues that should resolve themselves at a team level.

 WHAT YOUR TEAM WILL LEARN